 Educating and preparing students for a fire emergency should not be the only priority, but also educating them on fire prevention.
 A lot of students do not know how to respond to fires, and might even hide from them, without getting out to safety.
-But if trained basic fire facts and how to respond in the event of a fire, they will be able to protect themselves.
+But if trained basic fire safety and how to respond in the event of a fire, they will be able to protect themselves.

 Teaching them fire prevention, fire safety skills and specific strategies for emergency situations can help keep them safe.
 It’s important to take fire safety very seriously and to take careful measures to avoid the outbreak of fire in schools.